chicio/chicio.github.io/_posts/2017-07-26-phong-lighting-model.md

 $$I_{\text{diffuse}}=k_{\text{d}}I_{\text{LD}}({\hat {L}}\cdot{\hat {N}})$$

 #### **Specular component**

-This light componet represents the amount of reflected light in a specific direction (mirror alike reflection).
+This light component represents the amount of reflected light in a specific direction (mirror alike reflection).
 Light is reflected in a different way depending on the incident light direction.
 Shiny materials are the one with a high specular component.
 The perceived specular light depends on the position of the observer with respect to the surface.
 In particular, the specular illumination is influenced by $\cos\alpha$, that is the cosine of the angle between the direction from the surface point towards the view ${\hat {V}}$ and the direction that a perfectly reflected ray of light would take from this point on the surface ${\hat {R}}$.
 The size of the specular highlights is regulated by a shininess constant $$n$$, based on the surface material properties.
 Given all this information the specular component formula obtained by multiplying the specular surface constant $k_{\text{s}}$ with the light specular intensity $I_{\text{LS}}$ and with dot product of the reflection direction ${\hat {R}}$ and the the direction from the surface point towards the view ${\hat {V}}$ squared to the shininess constant $$n$$:

 $$I_{\text{specular}}=k_{\text{s}}I_{\text{LS}}({\hat {R}}\cdot {\hat {V}})^{n}$$